National-Digital-Twin/IRIS-visualisation/README.md

 The project uses a combination of [ES Lint](https://eslint.org) & [Prettier](https://prettier.io) to execute code linting and style checking.
 Check code linting and style using `npm run lint`

-### Docker

-You will need a Mapbox API key to be used as a build argument during the image build.

-Run `docker build -t c477-vis --build-arg MAPBOX_API_KEY='' .` to build the image

-The application uses environment specific configuration.

-To test the `qa` configuration run:

-- `docker run -p 80:80 --env ARUP_ENV=qa c477-vis` and view at http://localhost/

-To test the `prod` configuration run:

-- `docker run -p 80:80 --env ARUP_ENV=prod c477-vis` and view at http://localhost/

 ### Code commit messages

 The project enforces the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 This forces consistent commit message format and allows the generation of a [Changelog](./CHANGELOG.md) during the release process.